-World metal prices (notably copper) can affect the cost of cabling and hence the costs of replacement.
+World metal prices (notably copper) can affect the cost of cabling and hence the replacement of cabling.

-Not applicable for this asset type.
+Creation/Acquisition/Augmentation Plan Not applicable for this asset type.

-Maintenance is conducted on an as-required basis where faults are detected.
+Operations/Maintenance Plan Maintenance is conducted on an as-required basis where faults are detected.